fxhash/fxhash-website/src/doc/README.md

 # How does it work

 Articles are written in **markdown** and can be found in the same directory as this `README.md` file.
-When the site is built, somes pages will be generated using the `doc.json` object.
+When the site is built, some pages will be generated using the `doc.json` object.
 For each article, a page will be created.

 The `link` property in the category and article objects defines 2 things:
 * where the content of the article is located